aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 #### Event stream

-> Streams are non blocking by design.
+> Disregarded.
+Streams are non blocking by design.
 > They can support two-way communication, but synchronization would require protocol messages, which is unnecessary complex.
 > The jsii implementation cannot make use of JavaScript's native stream primitives and an alternative wrapper implementation would be required anyway.